Tuvalu

 Its about 6,000 inhabitants live on a strip of land between 20 and 400 metres wide surrounding a 275 km² lagoon.

-Outside, the Pacific Ocean threatens the existence of the atoll and the 33 neighbouring islets.
+Outside, the Pacific Ocean threatens the existence of the atoll and its 33 neighbouring islands.

-My trip to Oceania also took me to Fiji, Vanuatu, Tonga, Cook Islands and New Zealand.
+My Oceania trip also took me to Fiji, Vanuatu, Tonga, Cook Islands and New Zealand.

 Which is the most beautiful airport in the world?